oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 ```

-As before we find ourselves in the container and the root directory looks the same, but the other directories now have content
+As before we find ourselves in the container and the root directory looks the same, but the other directories now have content.

   14. Let's Look around again